-There have been reported instances of wind turbine syndrome from land-based systems in the US and Canada.
-(Pierpont, 2010) In the Canadian Province of Ontario, the Ministry of the Environment created noise guidelines to limit wind turbine noise levels 30 meters away from a dwelling or campsite to 40 dB(A).
-These regulations also set a minimum distance of 550 meters (1,804 feet) for a group of up to five relatively quiet [102 dB(A)] turbines within a 3-kilometer (1.86-mile) radius, rising to 1,500 meters (4,921 feet) for a group of 11 to 25 noisier (106-107 db(A)) turbines (Ontario Ministry of Environment, 2009).
+There have been reported instances of wind turbine syndrome from land-based systems in the US and Canada (Pierpont, Wind Turbine Syndrome, 2010).
+In the Canadian Province of Ontario, the Ministry of the Environment created noise guidelines to limit wind turbine noise levels 30 meters away from a dwelling or campsite to 40 dBA.
+These regulations also set a minimum distance of 550 meters (1,804 feet) for a group of up to five relatively quiet [102 dBA] turbines within a 3-kilometer (1.86-mile) radius, rising to 1,500 meters (4,921 feet) for a group of 11 to 25 noisier (106-107 dbA) turbines.
+(Ontario Ministry of Environment, 2009)

-The noise spectrogram for the Portsmouth High School Wind Turbine measured at a distance of 65 meters is shown in Figure 4.
-Units are dB re 20 $\mu$ Pa in a 1/3-octave band.
-The color scale is the same as used in Figure 3.
+The noise spectrogram for the Portsmouth High School Wind Turbine measured at a distance of 65 meters is shown in Figure 5.
+Units are dB re $20 \,\mu\text{Pa}^2$ in a 1/3-octave band.
+The color scale is the same as used in Figure 4.
+Measurements of the noise from this wind turbine were measured on three days in July and August, 2009.
 Based on these very typical air noise measurements described above and published reports on wind turbine noise in air, the noise from the 5-8 wind turbines planned for state waters south of Block Island (approximately 3 nm from the island) will not be detectable by residents on the island.
+This is based on reasonable models for transmission loss in air combining both geometrical losses and absorption(Piercy & Daigle, 1998).
 It is possible that blade noise would be detectable by humans very near (<200 meters) from the wind turbines.
 Air noise from the impact pile driving may be detectable on Block Island especially at night when propagation conditions allow for downward refraction.

-Figure 4: Noise spectrogram for the Portsmouth High School Wind Turbine measured at a distance of 65 meters.
-Units are dB re 20 mPa in a 1/3-octave band.
-The color scale is the same as used in Figure 3.
+Figure 5: Noise spectrogram for the Portsmouth High School Wind Turbine measured at a distance of 65 meters.
+Units are dB re 20 μ Pa 2 in a 1/3-octave band.
+The color scale is the same as used in Figure 4.